akurilov/java-concurrent/README.md

 # Introduction

-The library supporting the alternative concurrency model.
-Introduces the so called reentrant tasks (or just coroutines) which are useful to execute a lot of periodic/long tasks using a fixed count of the threads.
+The library supporting the alternative concurrency model (coroutine-like).
+Introduces the so called reentrant tasks which are useful to execute a lot of periodic/long tasks using a fixed count of the threads.

-In this library, the coroutine is such stoppable and task which executes for some very short time avoiding any blocks multiple times ([in the reentrant way](https://en.wikipedia.org/wiki/Microthread)).
+In this library, the coroutine is such stoppable task which executes for some very short time avoiding any blocks multiple times ([in the reentrant way](https://en.wikipedia.org/wiki/Microthread)).
-A coroutine may be invoked by the different threads at the different time so its fields should be thread safe.
-To implement the thread-safe coroutine the special `ExclusiveCoroutineBase` class is provided.
+A basic coroutine instance may be executing by several different threads at any moment of time so it should have thread-safe user code.
+To implement the protected, thread-safe coroutine the special `ExclusiveCoroutineBase` class is provided.
 An exclusive coroutine is being executed by only one thread at any moment of time.

 The coroutines are executed by coroutine processors.
 Any coroutine processor has the thread-safe registry.
 The coroutine processor threads